-If you have a disability and need help with access to care, please call a Quartz Champion.
-If you have a complaint, such as a problem with wheelchair access, a Quartz Champion can help.
+If you have a disability and need help with access to care, please call us at your Quartz Champion Service Team.
+If you have a complaint, such as a problem with wheelchair access, your Quartz Champion Service Team can help.